marczz/git-memo/source/subtree.rst

 First you split a new branch from your history containing only the subtree rooted at <prefix>.
-The new history includes only the commits (including merges) that affected <prefix>, and each of those commits now has the contents of <prefix> at the root of the project instead of in a subdirectory.
+The new history includes only the commits (including merges) that affected <prefix>.
+The commit in which where previously rooted in the subdirectory
+<prefix> are now  at the root of the project.
 ::

     git subtree split -P <prefix>  -b <name-of-new-branch>